biorelated/hyphy/README.md

 CMake supports a number of build system generators, feel free to peruse these and use them if you wish.

 By default, HyPhy installs into `/usr/local`.
-HyPhy can be installed on any location in your system.
-The `DINSTALL_PREFIX` is used to specify an installation location.
+Use the `DINSTALL_PREFIX` to specify an installation location.

 `cmake -DINSTALL_PREFIX=/location/of/choice`

-For example,to install hyphy at /opt/hyphy, you would,
+To install hyphy at /opt/hyphy, run the following commands

 `mkdir -p /opt/hyphy`

 `cmake -DINSTALL_PREFIX=/opt/hyphy .`

-If you are on an OS X platform, you can specify which OS X SDK to use
+You can specify which OS X SDK to use if you are on an OS X platform using the following command

 `cmake -DCMAKE_OSX_SYSROOT=/Developer/SDKs/MacOSX10.9.sdk/ .`